keshprad/CloseCans/README.md

-# ClosestCans
+# CloseCans
-React-native app built to find closest trashcans to dispose of waste.
+React-native app built to find the closest trash cans to properly dispose waste.
 Built for LAHacks